Should You Tip on the Subtotal or Total?

 Tipping on the subtotal is the standard because tips are meant to reflect service, not taxes.
 It keeps expectations consistent and avoids differences caused by local tax rates.

-Once you know the logic, tipping becomes simple, consistent, and free of second-guessing.
+Once the logic is clear, tipping becomes simple, predictable, and free of second-guessing.

 Tip Correctly Every Time